adamchalmers/blog/content/making-a-dns-client.md

 +++
-title = "What I learned from making a DNS client in Rust" date = 2022-04-10 description = "A fun project that taught me a lot" draft = false
+title = "What I learned from making a DNS client in Rust" date = 2022-04-10 description = "A lot about sockets, syscalls and bits" draft = false

 [taxonomies]